epfml/getting-started/faq.md

 <details>

 <summary><i>I want to move data onto the cluster or between mlodata and mloscratch.
 How do I do that?</i> </summary>
-Moving things onto the cluster or between folders can also be done easily via [HaaS machine](README.md#the-haas-machine).
+Moving things onto the cluster or between folders can also be done easily via <a href="README.md#the-haas-machine"> HaaS machine</a>.
 </details>

 ---